mahisindhu/e_waste/README.md

 # 🧠 E-Waste Image Classification | AICTE Internship Project

-## 🌍 Importance of E-Waste Classification
+## 🌍 E-waste is surrounding the Earth, threatening our planet one device at a time.

 ![E-Waste Awareness](ewaste_pic.jpg)